This information describes your Dosi-Fuser® continuous infusor.

 - Gather your equipment.

-- Remove the capillary element that is attached to your skin.
+- Gently remove the tape and the capillary element that is attached to your skin.

-- Insert the saline syringe into the injection port of your implanted port needle tubing.
-Turn the syringe clockwise.
+- Take the cap off the normal saline syringe.
+Insert the saline syringe into the clave and turn the syringe clockwise to screw it in.
 Use the push / pause method to flush the tubing with 10 mL of saline:

 - Quickly inject one-third of the syringe

-Start injecting the last one-third of the syringe.
-Twist the syringe counter clockwise to remove it from the injection port.
+Inject the last one-third of the syringe.
+Twist the syringe counterclockwise to remove it from the clave.

-- Wipe the injection port once more with an alcohol swab.
-Attach the prefilled heparin syringe to the same port of your implanted port needle tubing.
+- Take the cap off the heparin syringe.
+Insert the heparin syringe into the clave.
 Flush it with 500 units (5 mL) of heparin.
 Use the same push / pause method as you did with the saline.

 Figure 5.
 Removing the needle